Etruria89/RTI_Final/02_Ass_II/README_II.md

 Notes:
 - The robot is spawn at the location [-4,8]
 - The dijkstra's algorithm is selected during the initialization as the default path planning algorithm
-- The first target is initilaized at the location [-4,7]
+- The first target is initialized at the location [-4,7]
-- If the robot is not capable of reaching the new target in two minuts when the 'bug0' algorithm is active it automatically switches to the  dijkstra's('move_base') one.
+- If the robot is not capable of reaching the new target in two minutes when the 'bug0' algorithm is active it automatically switches to the dijkstra's('move_base') one.

 ---